rhysd/actionlint/README.md

 [shellcheck][] is a famous linter for ShellScript. actionlint runs shellcheck for scripts at `run:` step in workflow.

 actionlint detects which shell is used to run the scripts following [the documentation][shell-doc].
 On Linux or macOS, the default shell is `bash` and on Windows it is `pwsh`.
-Shell can be specified by `shell:` configuration at workflow level or job level.
-Each step can specify `shell:` to run its script.
+Shell can be configured by `shell:` configuration at workflow level or job level.
+Each step can configure shell to run scripts by `shell:`.

 actionlint remembers the default shell and checks what OS the job runs on.
 Only when the shell is `bash` or `sh`, actionlint applies shellcheck to scripts.